 4 Resources for When Death Happens

-Last month was one of those emotional roller coasters that included the death of a loved one and all of the things that come with that.
-No one could have predicted the circumstances we are in this year.
+No one could have predicted the circumstances we were in and still are in the past few years.
 One thing remains the same, when death happens, families come together, one way or another.
-If you have attended or had to contemplate whether or not you would attend a funeral in the last few months, so much love and light.
+If you have attended or had to contemplate whether or not you would attend a funeral in the last few years, so much love and light.
 I know it isn’t easy.
 We are celebrating life and sharing stories in the midst of everything else happening in the world.

 Celebrating Life & Sharing Stories